JuliaWTF/WatchJuliaBurn.jl/README.md

 ## Add your own awfulness!

 Don't hesitate to add your worst creations via PR.
-All you need to do is to add the function and emoji to the `func_to_emojis` internal `Dict`.
+All you need to do is to add the function and emoji to the `😃📖` internal `Dict`.
 Don't touch the `README`!
 It will be automatically generated after your PR is merged.
 Also tests are optional since tests are for losers!

 ## Emojify your code